 Things have an internal equivalent in me; they arouse in me a carnal formula of their presence.
 Why shouldn’t these correspondences in turn give rise to some tracing rendered visible again, in which the eyes of others could find an underlying motif to sustain their introspection of the world?

 Artist Statement: January 2020

-Characterized by undulating movements of surface into void, light into shadow, my work reflects both the coming-into-being of a perception and the continuous formation of matter by natural processes.
-Each work is both a landscape and a figure, a body and a place.
+My sculptures describe subliminal experiences of space through forms that feel alive, whole, and vaguely human.
+Characterized by undulating movements of surface into void, light into shadow, they evoke both the coming-into-being of a perception and the continuous formation of matter by natural processes.

-Superabundant environments such as forests have been one central motif to my drawings, their undulating light and obscurity the visual embodiment of how I have experienced knowledge and vision -- that lingering sense of mystery accompanies every small, partial revelation.
+Superabundant environments such as forests have been one central motif to my drawings, their undulating light and obscurity the visual embodiment of an experience of knowledge and vision, characterized by the duality of hiddenness and disclosure or by the enduring sense of mystery that accompanies every small, partial revelation.
 Through an aggregate of little marks on a white sheet of paper, I create a facade which at once reveals light and veils whatever lies beyond it.